-The good news is that you’re following the Save Our Bones Program, so you’re nourishing your cartilage along with your bones as you take the Foundation Supplements and follow the 80/20 ratio in your diet.
+The good news is that you’re following the Osteoporosis Reversal Program, so you’re nourishing your cartilage along with your bones as you take the Foundation Supplements and follow the 80/20 ratio in your diet.
 Vitamin C is an especially helpful Foundation Supplement for joints and bones.
 If you haven’t yet, you can read more about Vitamin C here.

 Here are a few other tips for keeping your cartilage in good shape:

 - Load up on foods that are rich in antioxidants.